LinuxMainframe/Speculate/README.md

   Effortlessly replicate and refine literature methods, ensuring confidence in your findings.

 - **Comprehensive Tool Integration**
-  Leverage Speculate's compatibility with software like **ORCA**, **Gaussian**, and other industry-standard tools.
+  Leverage SpeculateQM's compatibility with software like **ORCA**, **Gaussian**, and other industry-standard tools.

 - **Versatile Functionality**
   - Develop kinetic models from experimental data
   - Investigate molecular properties and reaction pathways
   - Explore physical and spectroscopic characteristics in detail

-## Why Use Speculate?
+## Why Use SpeculateQM?

 As a former benchtop chemist who transitioned into computational chemistry, I understand how daunting it can be to decode technical documentation or replicate computational workflows.
-The motivation for **Speculate** arose from my own challenges while working with **Titanium Catecholates**—a project requiring computational insights to address puzzling findings with limited literature data.
+The motivation for **SpeculateQM** arose from my own challenges while working with **Titanium Catecholates**—a project requiring computational insights to address puzzling findings with limited literature data.

-Speculate is designed for those like me: researchers who want to use computational methods to deepen their understanding without needing years of computational expertise.
+SpeculateQM is designed for those like me: researchers who want to use computational methods to deepen their understanding without needing years of computational expertise.
 It’s a tool to help you focus on science rather than wrestling with unwieldy software setups.

-Whether you're a student, a seasoned experimentalist venturing into computation, or a computational chemist seeking a more intuitive workflow, Speculate empowers you to bridge the gap between experiment and theory.
+Whether you're a student, a seasoned experimentalist venturing into computation, or a computational chemist seeking a more intuitive workflow, SpeculateQM empowers you to bridge the gap between experiment and theory.

 ## Preliminary Development Timeline and Plan of Action

-This timeline outlines the planned development process for **Speculate**, focusing on integrating Python libraries, establishing a user-friendly GUI, and maintaining good programming practices.
+This timeline outlines the planned development process for **SpeculateQM**, focusing on integrating Python libraries, establishing a user-friendly GUI, and maintaining good programming practices.
 Contributions from the community are welcome at every stage.

 ### Phase 1: Core Library Integration (Months 1-3)

-1. **Research and Selection** (Weeks 1-2)
+~~1. **Research and Selection** (Weeks 1-2)~~(Done)
    - Identify Python libraries essential for computational chemistry workflows:
      - Core Libraries: `PySCF`, `SciPy`, `NumPy`, `ChemPy`, `RDKit`
      - Supporting Libraries: `pandas`, `mendeleev`, `molmass`, `pybaselines`

 2. **Module Creation and Testing** (Weeks 3-8)
-   - Write Python wrappers for each library to standardize their usage within Speculate.
+   - Write Python integration for each library to standardize their usage within SpeculateQM.
    - Test individual modules with sample data to ensure compatibility and robustness.
+   - Connect Qt Signals and Slots to  the packages and their gui elements.

 3. **Data Handling and Conversion** (Weeks 9-12)
    - Implement standardized methods for importing, processing, and exporting data.